Impeachment Inquiry Catch-Up: Bombshell Testimony And Revelations From The East

 Foot soldiers and the ineptitude defense

-The defense of Trump wasn't only limited to public statements.
+The defense of Trump wasn't limited to public statements.

 On Wednesday, after a press conference filled with condemnations of Democrats, a group of GOP lawmakers walked into the secure conference room where that day's deposition was taking place.